awsdocs/aws-rust-developer-guide-v1/doc_source/application-autoscaling_DescribeScalingPolicies_rust_topic.md

 # Describes scaling policies<a name="application-autoscaling_DescribeScalingPolicies_rust_topic"></a>

-The following code example shows how to describe scaling policies\.
+The following code example shows how to describe Application Auto Scaling scaling policies for the specified service namespace\.

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.